debjit/php-ai-hub/README.md

 # Or hit the demo route (after adding the route shown below)
 GET /ai-example
 ```
 This shows end-to-end working with minimal setup.
-Swap to Anthropic later with `composer ai-hub:remove openai && composer ai-hub:add anthropic` and update env keys accordingly.

 ## Key Changes